 Forms and reports will not be completed at the time of service or the same day they are left with our office.
 Certain days are reserved for the doctors and staff to complete these requests.
 We may be waiting on transcriptions or records.
 We will call you when the forms are available to be picked up or mailed.
 There is a $20.00 charge for completing forms, and this must be paid before records are released to you.

-If you request copies of your medical records, please allow 72 hours to fullfill the request.
+If you request copies of your medical records, please allow 72 hours to fulfill the request.
 There is a charge depending on the type of format requested or required.

 X-rays or MRI: $10.00